 To understand how complex and fast-moving the landscape is, look no further than Technoslavia, a rapidly evolving nation of shifting tectonic plates and islands changing every year since 2015 (Figure 2).

 This furious pace of innovation means AI platforms need to be up-to-date — a very costly exercise that requires constant focus and foresight into emerging technologies.
 These additional opportunity costs must be considered when building a homegrown AI platform.

 For example, see Figure 3 — if you had not prioritized Kubernetes as a key technology integration as part of your AI platform build back in 2017, it would be safe to say your solution would not meet today's expectation and would struggle to be competitive as you wear an unnecessary burden of infrastructure costs.

 Figure 3: A look based on Google Trends at the evolution of the world of data infrastructure

 2. Development and Maintenance Costs

-We have worked on a number of the total cost of ownership (TOC) exercises with our clients, including organizations that have embarked on their own internal AI platform builds.
+We have worked on a number of total cost of ownership (TOC) exercises with our clients, including organizations that have embarked on their own internal AI platform builds (asking themselves how to build an AI platform that's scalable for hundreds or even thousands of models in production).
 Aligning with Gartner's 2020 Critical Capabilities for Data Science and Machine Learning Platforms, the estimates below show a back-of-the-envelope calculation to consider when deciding whether to build an AI platform for today's modern enterprise.